Generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra: Introduction

 If such $S$ exists then it is called a {\it generalized Drazin-Riesz inverse} of $T$.
 Many properties of such generalized inverses can be found in \cite{AbZg1,Ziv}.

-In this paper we extend to concept of generalized Drazin-Riesz inverse to Banach algebra.
+In this paper we extend to concept of generalized Drazin-Riesz inverse to Banach algebras.
 Preliminary results are presented in section 2.
-In section 3, we introduce and studied generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra by extending \cite[Theorem 2.3]{Ziv}.
+In section 3, we introduce and study generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra by extending \cite[Theorem 2.3]{Ziv}.
 In section 4, we focus our study to generalized Drazin-Riesz inverses.
 In particular, we generalize many results of \cite{AbZg1}.
-Section 5 is devoted to show that the class of generalized Drazin-Riesz elements forms a regularity in sense of M\"{u}ller, which is a generalized of \cite{AbZg3}.
-Finally, section 6 holds results that links two generalized Drazin-Riesz invertible elements, most of these results extend those of \cite{Djor}.
+Section 5 is devoted to show that the class of generalized Drazin-Riesz elements forms a regularity in the sense of M\"{u}ller, which is a generalization of \cite{AbZg3}.
+Finally, section 6 holds results that link two generalized Drazin-Riesz invertible elements, most of these results extend those of \cite{Djor}.